waleed-sh/neuraLQX/README.md

 ## __Description__

 neuraLQX is an open-source Python package designed for high-performance computing, tailored specifically for simulating canonical loop quantum gravity systems.
-Built on top of [NetKet](https://github.com/netket/netket.git) [1, 2], neuraLQX offers a complete and user-friendly environment for researchers and developers in the field.
+Built on top of [NetKet](https://github.com/netket/netket.git) [1, 2], neuraLQX offers a complete and user-friendly environment for applying the machinery of NetKet specifically in the context of canonical loop quantum gravity with ease.

 **Note:** The package is currently under development and will be released at a later date.
 Once available, it can be installed via pip.
 Check back here for the release data later.